malensek/classroom-utils/README.md

 ```
 ./grade-all hw1 ./demo-script
 ```
 This will execute the commands in `demo-script` on all the repos.
 You'll want to check the output stored in `grade-info.md` files.
+If you just want an empty grade-info.md file, use the `blank-grade` script.
+This is good for assignments that can't be auto-graded by a script.

 Finally, when the changes are ready, you can push them back to Github with:
 ```